PaleNeutron/Pcrd-Wiki/README.md

 ## For Developers

-Database and static files are not contained in this repo, you should grab and plce it by yourself.
+Database and static files are not contained in this repo, you should grab and place it by yourself.

 ### Database